apl-ocean-engineering/marine_msgs/marine_sensor_msgs/README.md

-# environmental_msgs
+# marine_sensor_msgs

-Messages for processed quantitative data from common environmental sensors e.g., temperature, turbidity, or dissolved oxygen.
+Messages for quantitative data from common marine sensors e.g., temperature, turbidity, or dissolved oxygen.
 These are "simple" messages that publish the measured quantity in a common unit or metric.